siseb-create/copula-competing-risk-familial-survival/README.md

 # Copula-Based Competing Risk Model for Familial Survival Data

-This repository contains the R code used to reproduce the simulation study associated with the second project of the thesis.
+This repository contains the R code used to reproduce the simulation study.

 The project focuses on a competing risk survival model for familial data, where the first event may correspond either to breast cancer or ovarian cancer.
 Familial dependence is modeled using a Gaussian copula whose correlation structure is parameterized through kinship coefficients.